codedpalette/codedpalette/README.md

-### Hi there 👋
+### Hey 👋,

-My name is Daniel and I'm a software engineer from Israel.
-I've been doing backend development for the past 5+ years, before discovering creative coding and generative art.
-After that I decided to switch to graphics programming.
-I've been passionate about video games and game development since early age, and I even started my programming journey with learning how to develop games.
+I'm Daniel, a software engineer hailing from Israel.
+I've been immersed in backend development for over 5 years.
+Recently, I stumbled upon the world of creative coding and generative art, prompting me to make a shift to graphics programming.
+Over the last 2 years, I've been diving deep into this fascinating field.

+My passion for video games and game development has been with me since a young age, and my programming journey actually kicked off with learning how to develop games.
+What I find most fulfilling about programming is its creative aspect, bringing visuals and aesthetically pleasing creations to life.

+Here are my latest projects:

+- [Generative art sketches](https://github.com/monkeyroar/sketches) written in TypeScript, utilizing Pixi.js, Three.js, and pure WebGL APIs.
+- [Rustracer](https://github.com/monkeyroar/rustracer) - a simple implementation of a raytracer in Rust.